 - Tip: If you have long hair, gently brush or comb out all of your tangles before applying, and begin application from the nape down.

 - Thicken + Grow Hair.
 Castor oil is by far the best oil I have found to help thicken and grow hair.
 And, once paired with coconut oil's rich nutrients, this duo is unmatchable!
 I actually discovered this oil combination in my research and experimentation making a hair serum for my husband, who was experiencing frequent hair loss.
-After a couple years of trial and error, in the past 6 months of using this specific combination, we rarely find his hair on the pillows or shedding overall; and, his hair is starting to thicken with new hair growth coming in!
-It's been working so well that we've been sharing it with our friends, who are begging us to sell this oil :)
+After a couple years of trial and error, in the past 6 months of using this specific combination, we rarely find his hair on our pillowcases or shedding overall; and, his hair is starting to thicken with new hair growth coming in!

 - Tip: We've found this works best by massaging not only on the scalp and hair, but also the areas you wish to stimulate new hair growth (e.g., receding hairlines, bald spots, even eyebrows.)
 Do this about 3-4 times/week and wear a shower cap while you shower until you’re ready to rinse it out.
 This helps to lock in moisture and reduce damage from hot water and hard metals present in our water.